KoelnAPI/data/data/environment/lanuv-airquality/README.md

 LANUV Air Quality Data
 ======================

-This folder shall contain air quality data from the environment agency of Northrine-Westphalia (LANUV).
+This folder shall contain air quality data from the environment agency of Northrhine-Westphalia (LANUV).

 Currently it only holds metadata on measurement stations.